Dani723/table/README.md

 If rows are selectable, the `tbody` has the class `vclRowSelectability` and a selected row has the class `vclSelected`.

-If a table spans more than one page, every `tr` must be given the attribute `data-index` with a sequential number.
-The table selection logic uses this index in conjunction with a user-supplied hidden form field to keep track of the selections.

 _Row hovering_

-If a table row should be highlighted on hover, the `vclRowHoverHighlight` modifier can be used.
+If a table row should be highlighted on hover, the `vclRowHoverHighlight` modifier class can be used.

-_Row action_

-Actions applicable to a row as shown in the last column of the example below can be realized using links or any form interaction element like a button.

-_Global action_

-Actions applicable to the whole table or the set of selected rows can be realized with a tool bar by using the class `vclTableToolbar` as shown in the sum table exmple.

 _Alternating row color_

-Optionally an alternating row color can be defined by using the class `vclAltRowColor` for the `table` element.
+Optionally an alternating row color can be defined by using the modifier class `vclAltRowColor`.

 _Border configuration_

 No border is shown with `vclNoBorder`.
-The border style can be changed from solid to dotted by using the `vclDottedBorder` modifer.
+The border style can be changed from solid to dotted by using the `vclDottedBorder` modifier.

 _Padding style_

-If the default cell padding is too extensive, `vclCondensed` makes it more compact as shown in the multi selection example.
+If the default cell padding is too extensive, `vclCondensed` makes it more compact.

 _Text alignment_